Credit by Exam

 • Per TAC §74.24 a student may take a specific examination only once during each testing window (Jan 1-Mar 31, Apr 1-June 30, July 1-Sept 30, Oct 1-Dec 31).

-• Yes, a student may take a maximum of two (2) tests on one test date.
+• Yes, a student may take a maximum of two (2) exams on one test date.

-• For Secondary students, the District grants credit by semester, therefore a secondary student must test out of courses by semester and may take only two semester tests per test date.
-CBE Test Dates are posted on the NISD website. (ex: Geometry A and Geometry B are considered 2 separate exams)
+• For HS credit courses, the District grants credit by semester, therefore a secondary student must test out of courses by semester and may take only two semester tests per test date (ex: Geometry A and Geometry B are considered 2 separate exams)

 • For acceleration, a grade of 80% or higher, per subject or semester course is required to award credit.